dsp-uga/Flanagan/README.md

 In this repository, we are offering three different methods as follows using different packages to locate the cilia and segment them out from the surrounding images.

 1. Optical Flow using OpenCV
-2. Convolutional Neural Network using tf-unet
+2. Convolutional Neural Network using Unet
+3. Flatten images and Support Vector machine using OpenCV
-3. Histogram of Gradient using scikit-image and Support Vector machine using OpenCV
+4. Histogram of Gradient using scikit-image and Support Vector machine using OpenCV

 Read more details about each algorithm and their applications in our [WIKI](https://github.com/dsp-uga/Flanagan/wiki) tab.